samu-workopen/learningwikibase/_articles/usecases.md

 There are different type of workshop, this section describes some
 ## Bring your own data workshop (BYOD)

-A BYOD workshop follows the following steps.
+A BYOD is typically workshop follows the following steps.

  1. Problem definition
  2. Wikibase deployment
- 3.
+ 3. Which data
+ 4. Which question
-5.
+5. Data import
+6. Problem solving
+7. Tool developing

+### Problem definition
 There have been several Wikibase Workshops with Presentations and Documentation around wikibase.
 You can find these here:
 * [Workshop on harnessing open data for Monitoring and Evaluation through Wikibase by the ERC part 1(April 2018 Antwerp)](https://www.wikidata.org/wiki/Wikidata:WikiProject_Wikidata_for_research/Meetups/2018-04-23-25-Antwerpen)
 * [Workshop on harnessing open data for Monitoring and Evaluation through Wikibase by the ERC part 2(June 2018 Antwerp)](https://www.wikidata.org/wiki/Wikidata:WikiProject_Wikidata_for_research/Meetups/2018-06-17-19-Berlin)